 Conditions a Nephrologist treats

 The doctor may involve a variety of tests to determine the problem:

 There are a wide range of tests which can be used to assess the function of the kidneys.
 The tests are performed on either a urine or blood sample.

-- Serum creatinine: Creatinine is a waste product which is present at the higher levels in the blood of people who are having kidney dysfunction.
+- Serum Creatinine: Creatinine is a waste product which is present in the higher levels in the blood of people who are having kidney dysfunctioning.

-- Glomerular filtration rate: This test will measure how well your kidneys are filtering your blood.
-GFR begins to decrease below the normal levels in kidney disease.
+- Glomerular Filtration rate: This test will measure how well your kidneys are filtering the blood.
+GFR begins to decrease below the normal levels in case the person has any kidney disease.

-- Blood urea nitrogen: As with creatinine, finding the high levels of this waste product in blood is a sure sign of kidney dysfunction.
+- Blood Urea Nitrogen: As with Creatinine, finding the high levels of this waste product in the blood is a sure sign of kidney dysfunction.

 Procedures of Nephrologist

 In addition to interpreting the results of the laboratory tests, a nephrologist may perform on the following procedures: